glutengo/rendering-strategies/backend/res/posts/react/react.md

 As mentioned earlier, we don't have duplicated requests for the initial page load.
 However if we navigate to another blog post, not only the content of the post is fetched but also the required data for the header and the menu.
-This is the case because of the next.js architecture which give [pages](https://nextjs.org/docs/basic-features/pages) a central meaning.
+This is the case because of the next.js architecture which gives [pages](https://nextjs.org/docs/basic-features/pages) a central meaning.
 The `Header` and `PostList` component are not reused when the route is changed.
 Instead, they are re-created and as we are on the client, their `getInitialProps` functions are called on every page load.
 Their content does not change, so we could easily cache this data.